-Jonathan is a junior in Mechanical Engineering from Frankfort, Illinois.
+Jonathan is a Senior in Mechanical Engineering from Frankfort, Illinois.
 Jonathan joined ASME his freshman year and is currently ASME's president, having served in the past as VP and Secretary.
 This past summer he completed an internship at Amazon Lab126 working on Amazon’s advanced products hardware team as a product design engineer.
 He is interested in helping students network with companies and gain hands on design skills through ASME.

 Andrew Croissant - Treasurer

 Andrew is a Junior in Mechanical Engineering from Harrisonburg, VA.
 He joined the ASME executive board as the treasurer last year.
 He is interested in research and product development, and enjoys working with the financial side of the organization.